 The Democratic Senate’s Proposal

 Since his election campaign, President Biden has talked of lowering the Medicare age to 60.
-Now, Senate Democrats are furthering his agenda, proposing expansion for Original Medicare to include dental, vision, and hearing benefits in addition to a non-specific, reduced eligibility age.
+Now, Senate Democrats are furthering his agenda, proposing expansion for Original Medicare to include hearing benefits in addition to a non-specific, reduced eligibility age.

 The Medicare expansions are one item on a list of proposed policies in areas including health care, climate, and education.

 Who Pays for Medicare Expansion?

 Medicare primarily receives funding through payroll taxes.
 Thus, more tax revenue will be necessary for an expansion to be possible.